renesugar/k_elda_archive/docs/index.html.md

 # Quilt

-Quilt is a simple way to use JavaScript to deploy and manage software running on cloud infrastructure.
+Quilt is an approachable way to use JavaScript to deploy and manage software running on cloud infrastructure.
 Quilt can be used to deploy anything from website backends to complex distributed systems.